Vivid Recovery

-A clean, direct way to refill your liver’s main antioxidant and keep alcohol’s byproducts moving.
+A direct way to support your liver’s main antioxidant and help your body clear what alcohol leaves behind.

 NAC is a cysteine pro-drug that reliably raises intracellular glutathione—the antioxidant cofactor your liver leans on when processing alcohol.
 It also helps restore free thiols directly, supporting redox balance when it matters.